Listen to the Story

 Influenced by Thacher Hurd’s children’s book Zoom City, the company changed its name to Zoom in May 2012.
 By September 2012, they launched a beta version of the app, hosting up to 15 video participants.
 Stanford University was the first customer they signed in November 2012.
 Finally, the service was launched in January 2013, and by the end of the first month, Zoom had 40,000 users, which went up to 1 million by May 2013.

 On April 18, 2019, the company became a public company via an initial public offering.
-Opening at US$36 per share, the share price increased over 72% on the first day of trading.
+Opening at US$36 per share, the share price increased over 72% on the first trading day.
 The company was valued at US$16 billion by the end of its first day of trading.
 As of September 1, Zoom had a market capitalization of $88 billion, compared to roughly $30 billion at the onset of the pandemic.
 Market Differentiation: Zoom’s Growth Strategy

 By April 2020, Zoom Video Communications had 300 million daily meeting participants worldwide.
-Only six months prior to that, at the end of 2019, this number stood at 10 million meeting participants, and just 20 days prior to that the number was 200 Million.
+Only six months before that, at the end of 2019, this number stood at 10 million meeting participants, and just 20 days before that, the number was 200 Million.
 50% growth in 20 days.
 Wow!!

 The Freemium Business Model of Zoom